 Uploading documents to Landscape

-Landscape operates differently than other cloud storage platforms in that you can't simply upload a document to a general 'folder' in the platform.
-Instead, you usually need to first create a work item or communication to upload the document to.
+The recommended way to upload documents is to create a work item or communication to which you upload the document.
 This is intentionally designed to help you standardize your record-keeping practices and to help users know exactly where to go to find a certain document.

 'How much storage comes with our Landscape account?'